hero media

 Canberra’s former industrial hub has been transformed into an epic family-friendly playground by forward-thinking entrepreneurs and a feast of new delights.

-The area’s reputation for adult entertainment venues is a thing of the past with a brighter, more family-friendly vibe fueled by artisanal bakeries, op-shop emporiums, breweries and markets.
+Fyshwick’s reputation for seedy adult venues is a thing of the past, replaced by a brighter, more family-friendly vibe fueled with artisanal bakeries, op-shop emporiums, breweries and markets.

-In its early days, Fyshwick was considered a light industrial area with a few warehouses here and there.
-Not much happened here and hardly anyone wanted to make the trek outside of Canberra City.
-Fast forward to today and Fyshwick is one of the coolest suburbs in Canberra, on par with lifestyle meccas like Braddon and Manuka with plenty of fun things to do.
-Here are the best of them.
+In its early days, this was considered a light industrial area with a few warehouses.
+Not much happened here, and hardly anyone wanted to make the trek outside of Canberra City.
+Fast forward to today, and Fyshwick is one of the coolest suburbs in Canberra, on par with lifestyle meccas like Braddon and Manuka, with plenty of fun things to do.

 1. Grab a paddle at Capital Brewing Co.

-The award-winning Capital Brewing Co . is one of the driving forces behind Fyshwick’s artisanal boom.
-The progressive craft beer label is best represented in the hub’s lively taproom where tasting paddles showcase the team’s penchant for experimental and sustainable brewing.
+The progressive craft beer label is best represented by a lively taproom, where tasting paddles showcase the team’s penchant for experimental and sustainable brewing.

 A dozen taps are regularly switched out for Capital’s beers, which have picked up plenty of accolades for the label’s sustainability ethos.
 This is consistently named one of Australia’s best breweries for good reason.